 The following types of facilities are included in the fuel cycle facility inspection program.

 Category I Fuel Fabrication Facility.
-A facility licensed under 10 CFR Part 70 to use or possess strategic special nuclear material (Category I formula quantities of high enriched uranium or plutonium) in processing, recovery, fuel fabrication, or research and development activities and operations.
+A facility licensed under Title 10 of the Code of Federal Regulations (10 CFR) Part 70 to use or possess strategic special nuclear material (Category I formula quantities of high enriched uranium or plutonium) in processing, recovery, fuel fabrication, or research and development activities and operations.

+Category II Fuel Fabrication Facility.
+A facility licensed under 10 CFR Part 70 to use or possess special nuclear material of moderate strategic significance (Category II quantities of moderate enriched uranium or plutonium) in processing, recovery, fuel fabrication, or research and development activities and operations.

 Category III Fuel Fabrication Facility.
 A facility licensed under 10 CFR Part 70 to use or possess special nuclear material of low strategic significance (Category III quantities of low enriched uranium or plutonium) in processing, recovery, fuel fabrication, or research and development activities and operations.